dvd101x/web-thermodynamics/README.md

 # Todo

-- [x] Validate it can import coolprop in a worker
-- [x] Math setup
-- [x] Import coolprop to math
-- [x] Basic functionality
-- [x] Make document
-- [x] Markdown
-- [x] Split into modules
-- [x] Works with CM6
-- [x] Syntax
-- [x] Autocomplete
 - [ ] Include previous partial results
-- [x] Match inputs and outputs
 - [ ] More interesting example
-- [ ] Autocomplete dynamic with var names
+- [ ] Dynamic autocomplete with variable names and mathjs units

 # Web Thermodynamics

-This is an example of how to run CoolProp Javascript wrapper with units handled by mathjs including a code editor.
+This is an example of how to run CoolProp Javascript wrapper with units handled by mathjs, including a code editor.

 [![interface](interface.png)](https://dvd101x.github.io/web-thermodynamics/
 )